Inventory Management Guide

 Why outsource inventory management to a 3PL?

-You may think that outsourcing inventory storage and ecommerce order fulfillment to a 3PL provider means turning inventory management over to them.
+You may think that outsourcing inventory storage and ecommerce order fulfilment to a 3PL provider means turning inventory management over to them.
 In reality, a good 3PL partner provides merchants the tools, data, and transparency they need to manage their inventory efficiently and cost-effectively.

 “Off the bat, I liked that I would be able to control multiple warehouses through one page with ShipBob.
 With my old 3PL, I could never just open a page and get the info I wanted.
 I had to click several times, then export it, and try to make sense of it.
 ShipBob lets you manage your inventory while providing important data in a very digestible way.”